What Is Demerol?

 How Is Demerol Administered?

-Demerol is prescribed in tablet, liquid or injectable form.
+Demerol is prescribed in tablet, liquid, or injectable form.
 Injections are performed either independently or by the prescribing physician into a vein, into a muscle, or under the skin.
-If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
-The potency of Demerol and the speed with which it acts depends on how its administered.
-Injections tend to delivery the most immediate and potent relief.
+If you are giving this medication to yourself at home, learn all preparation and usage instructions from your healthcare professional.
+The potency of Demerol and the speed with which it acts depends on how it is administered.
+Injections tend to deliver the most immediate and potent relief.
 The Food and Drug Administration reports that the prolonged use of Demerol and other types of meperidine can increase the risk of toxicity and overdose.

 Can I Become Addicted?